claudiudts/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.
+  --Using the topics learned this week, I used inheritance to extend to classes and abstraction to display relevant information on the screen or to the user.
 2. Explain how you connected your solution to a database, including what code was necessary for this task.
+  -- I created a repository package, which contained the coinRepository and using @CrudRepository it connected to the folders we needed.
 3. Explain the advantages of the project structure (packages) you used.
+  -- creating packages for different objects makes navigating and working easier as you have certain packages that do specific things and your code is organized.
 4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application?
+  -- abstract class achieves partial abstraction while interface achieves full abstraction.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Start with the provided piggybank application
+- [x] Start with the provided piggybank application
-- [ ] Push commits: `git push -u origin <firstName-lastName>`
+- [x] Push commits: `git push -u origin <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly

 #### Video on How to Set Up Your Project